 ‘News flash,’ she accused, ‘I don’t know who Isis is.
 I work for someone far more important than the Rebellion or Militia—and my parents are dead, asshole.
 Very, very dead.
 So, nice try.’

 His hands reached the bars again.
-‘Your Guild connections don’t threaten me, they mean nothing—’
+‘Your Guild connections don’t threaten me, Julianna, they mean absolutely fucking nothing—’

 She pulled back and aimed.
-‘Oh, but I think they do.’
+‘Oh, but I think they do, you prick.’

 Spit trailed down his cheek to the hand mopping it up.